wechatjs/mprdev/README.md

 });
 ```

-Be attention to keep the format as below when wrapping codes by the `debug` method, because the DevTools service will match and filter the wrapper strictly to make sure the source codes can be highlighted as expected:
+Be attention to keep the format as below when wrapping codes by the method `debug`, because the DevTools service will match and filter the wrapper strictly to make sure the source codes can be highlighted as expected:

 ```js
 // keep the wrapper format strictly as below ("%code%" is script string and "%url%" is script url)